jnozzi/cocoadev.com/markdown/FocusRingAroundTableView.md

-**At least with Panther, it would seem that the General/NSTableView draw its own General/FocusRing � so perhaps this page is only useful for pre-Panther development?**
+**At least with Panther, it would seem that the NSTableView draw its own FocusRing � so perhaps this page is only useful for pre-Panther development?**
 ----
-Here is a way to draw a focus ring around an General/NSTableView when it is the General/FirstResponder:
+Here is a way to draw a focus ring around an NSTableView when it is the FirstResponder:

-Create a subclass of General/NSScrollView:
+Create a subclass of NSScrollView:

-@interface General/FocusRingScrollView : General/NSScrollView
+@interface FocusRingScrollView : NSScrollView
 {
     BOOL shouldDrawFocusRing;
-    General/NSResponder* lastResp;
+    NSResponder* lastResp;
 }
 @end

-@implementation General/FocusRingScrollView
+@implementation FocusRingScrollView

 - (BOOL)needsDisplay;
 {
-    General/NSResponder* resp = nil;
+    NSResponder* resp = nil;

-    if ( General/self window] isKeyWindow] )
+    if ( self window] isKeyWindow] )
     {
         resp = [[self window] firstResponder];
         if (resp == lastResp)